karlbenedict/karlbenedict.github.io/CV/CV.md

 2008 - Present, *Working Group Chair*, Tri-State NSF EPSCoR Cyberinfrastructure Working Group

-2011 - 2014, *Member of the Data Management and Communications (DMAC) Steering Committee* of the Interagency Ocean Observation Committee (IOOC)

 2012 - 2014, *President*, Federation of Earth Science Information Partners (ESIP Federation).

 2012 - 2014, *Chair* of the Foundation for Earth Science Board of Directors

 2011 - 2012, *Vice President*, Federation of Earth Science Information Partners (ESIP Federation).
 Member of Foundation for Earth Science Board of Directors

-2010 - 2012, *Member of the National Advisory Council for Environmental Policy and Technology* for the US Environmental Protection Agency (EPA)

 2010 - 2011, *Type III Representative*, Federation of Earth Science Information Partners (ESIP Federation).
 Member of Foundation for Earth Science Board of Directors